Quantum q-Langlands Correspondence: Isomorphism of conformal blocks and the geometric Langlands Correspondence

 \subsection{Integral representation of conformal blocks}

-Integral formulas for the conformal blocks of affine Kac--Moody algebras in genus 0 have been obtained by Schechtman and Varchenko \cite{SV} (as solutions of the KZ equations).
-They can also be obtained from the free field (Wakimoto) realization of $\Lfgh$, see \cite{ATY,FFR,EFK}.
-Our notation for these conformal blocks will be similar to the notation we used for the deformed conformal blocks.
-We will have a vertex operator ${\Phi}_{{}^L\!\rho_i}(a_i)$ corresponding to a finite-dimensional representation $^L\!\rho_i$ of $^L\fg$ of dominant integral highest weight $\lambda_i \in {}^LP^+$ inserted at the point $a_i \in \pone$, for $i=1,\ldots,n$.
-Then conformal blocks may be viewed as (multivalued) functions of the $a_i$ with values in a weight space in the tensor product $\otimes_i {}^L\!\rho_i$.
-This weight is given by the same formula as \eqref{weight} (here we use a slightly different notation; in particular, we denote the simple roots of $^L\fg$ by $\al_i$):
+Conjecture \ref{isomblocks} in genus 0 can be tested using the integral formulas for the conformal blocks of affine Kac--Moody algebras obtained by Schechtman and Varchenko \cite{SV} (as solutions of the KZ equations).
+These formulas can also be obtained using the free field (Wakimoto) realization of $\Lfgh$, see \cite{ATY,FFR,EFK}.
+In this section we compare these formulas to the integral formulas for conformal blocks of ${\mc W}$-algebras.
+In gives us a concrete interpretation of the limit of our isomorphism of $q$-deformed conformal blocks as $q \to 1$.

+Our notation for the conformal blocks will be similar to the notation we used for the $q$-deformed conformal blocks.
+Namely, we have a vertex operator ${\Phi}_{{}^L\neg \rho_i}(a_i)$ corresponding to a finite-dimensional representation $^L\neg \rho_i$ of $^L\neg \fg$ of dominant integral highest weight $\lambda_i \in {}^L\neg P^+$ inserted at the point $a_i \in \pone$, for $i=1,\ldots,n$.
+Then conformal blocks may be viewed as (multivalued) functions of the $a_i$ with values in a weight space in the tensor product $\otimes_i {}^L\neg \rho_i$.
+This weight is given by the same formula as \eqref{weight} (here we use a slightly different notation; in particular, we denote the simple roots of $^L\neg \fg$ by $\al_i$):

 In the integral representation, these functions are written as integrals, over a suitable integration cycle $\Gamma$ (discussed below), in the space

 with coordinates $x_1,\ldots,x_r$, of a function that is a product of two factors: